-The doctoral student's composition of courses should provide a broad base in Engineering psychology, an in-depth study in the chosen dissertation area and relevant general research skills, abilities and approaches.
+The doctoral student's composition of courses should provide a broad basis in Psychology, an in-depth study of the chosen dissertation area, and relevant general research skills, abilities and approaches.
 The following courses must be included in both the licentiate and doctoral degrees:

-- Engineering psychology

 - Quantitative research methodology

 - Qualitative research methodology

 - Theory of science

 - Research ethics

-- It is compulsory for the doctoral student to acquire knowledge about gender equality and gender.
+- It is compulsory that the doctoral student acquires knowledge of gender equality and gender.